 How To Edit Your WordPress User Profile

-At the far right-hand side at the top of your screen is the “Howdy, User Name” section …
+On the far right-hand side at the top of your admin dashboard is the Howdy, User Name section.

-This brings you to the Profile page …
+This brings you to the Profile screen.

 - Personal Options